Sawing a lady in half illusion

 The magician, panicked, attempts to reassure the girl and the audience, but it’s evident the illusion has failed disastrously.

-The performance comes to an abrupt halt as the magician rushes the injured assistant offstage.
-The audience is left stunned, whispering amongst themselves, trying to process the horrifying turn of events they’ve witnessed.
+The performance comes to an abrupt halt as the magician rushes the injured assistant offstage. the audience is left stunned, whispering amongst themselves, trying to process the horrifying turn of events they’ve witnessed.

 The performer used a buzz saw with additional entrails and real blood sprayed over the stage.
 Audiences were shocked because it looked like he sawed into his slender, beautiful wife.